umbraco/UmbracoDocs/Extending/Packages/Good-practice/index.md

 You could choose to save settings to disk (e.g in the `/config` folder in root of site).

 - Pro: Settings will be accessible to the site, and can be included in deployments between sites.
-- Con: You cannot guarantee that the folder or files will be present on a site or that they will be writable,
+- Con: You cannot guarantee that the folder or files will be present on a site or that they will be writable.
-- Con: Using your own config means your uses cannot harness the power of the dotnet core options system and move settings to the environment or key stores. meaning sensitive information may end up on disk.
+- Con: Using your own config means your uses cannot harness the power of the dotnet core options system and move settings to the environment or key stores.
+Meaning sensitive information may end up on disk.

 #### Provide user with appsettings.json
 You could choose to provide your user with a snippet that they can copy into their appsettings.json file so settings are stored in the correct location.